 - 1 teaspoon onion powder

-- Add the oil, tofu, onion powder, and salt to a medium saucepan.
+- Add the oil, tofu pieces, onion powder, and salt to a medium saucepan.
 Cook the tofu over medium heat until it begins to firm up, about 15 minutes.
-This will remove some of the moisture and create a nice egg-like texture.
+This will remove more of the excess moisture and create a nice egg-like texture.

 - Transfer the tofu to a mixing bowl and allow it to cool down.
-You can place it in the fridge (or freezer) to speed up the process.
+You can place it in the fridge to speed up the process.

 - Add the remaining salad ingredients to the bowl and gently fold everything together.

-- Chill in the fridge for at least an hour, but overnight will yield the best flavor.
+- Chill in the fridge for 30 minutes to an hour for the best flavor.